SOC Analyst

 Password attacks (e.g. brute force, dictionary attacks)

-Q13.
-How you will rectify new attack
+Q. How would you rectify a new attack?

 To rectify a new attack, I would first analyze the attack vector, contain the attack, investigate the root cause, implement necessary security measures, and update incident response procedures.